Carson–Newman University: History

-During World War II, Carson–Newman was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.
+During World War II, Carson-Newman was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

-During most of its history, Carson–Newman University has served as a residential four-year, liberal arts college with courses of study leading to the baccalaureate degree.

 In 2015 the school applied for and received a Title IX exemption so that it could maintain its status as a private Christian institution and also granting it the right to turn away "gay students, unwed mothers, women who've had an abortion and even students who may be pregnant" should it so choose to do so.
-Then-President Dr. Randall O'Brien states that the decision was made based on the advice of legal counsel and that the school does not discriminate and does not plan to.
+Then-President Randall O'Brien stated that the decision was made based on the advice of legal counsel and that the school does not discriminate and does not plan to.

-Through an alumni donation in 2007, the university acquired a neglected 18-acre wooded area of land along Mossy Creek.
-More recently, the property has been transformed from an overgrown woods with a "dead creek" into a beautiful park named the Carson-Newman Allen and Phyllis Morgan East Campus.
-Over the years, the East Campus has become increasingly important to the biology program and others at Carson-Newman.
+Through an alumni donation in 2007, the university acquired an overgrown wooded area of land along Mossy Creek, known as a dead creek.
+The property was turned into a park called Allen and Phyllis Morgan East Campus.
 In Fall 2017, the creek started showing fresh signs of life once again.
-In 2019, the university completed construction on a 250-seat open air amphitheater named for President Randall O'Brien on the East Campus.
+In 2019, the university completed construction on a 250-seat open air amphitheater on the East Campus.